lucasrowe/configurations/README.md

     cd
     ln -s ~/projects/configurations/.profile ~/.profile

-To add a new configuration to this repo, move the config file into the repo and use the above command to make a symlink where the config file used to be that points to the file now in the repository.
+To import a new configuration to this repo, move the config file into the repo and use the above command to make a symlink where the config file used to be that points to the file now in the repository.

+    mv ~/.profile ~/projects/configurations/.profile
+    ln -s ~/projects/configurations/.profile ~/.profile

 ## List of Configs